Legal update: SSP change and ‘Good Jobs’ Bill in Northern Ireland

 1. SSP will be paid from day one of absence

-The change is likely to lead to more short-term absences , but the aim is to reduce the risks of employees working when they’re unwell.
-This will help limit the spread of illness and support faster recovery.
+The change is likely to lead to more short-term sickness absences, but the aim is that this will be outweighed by reducing the risks of employees working when they’re unwell.
+This will help limit the spread of illness and support faster recovery and increased productivity.

-Right now, employees must earn at least the Lower Earnings Limit (£125 a week) to be eligible for SSP.
-That threshold is to be removed, which means all employees will be eligible, including those on less hours and lower wages.
+Right now, employees must earn at least the Lower Earnings Limit (currently £125 a week) to be eligible for SSP.
+That threshold is to be removed, which means all employees will be eligible.

-To avoid situations where low-paid workers earn more while off sick than working, the SSP payment will be capped.
+To avoid situations where some lower-paid workers earn more while off sick than working, the SSP payment will be capped.
 The new rate will be whichever is lower:

 This means employers will need to calculate 80% of weekly earnings for absent lower paid employees and apply the appropriate rate.